adithya8639/git-test/README.md

-# git-test
+Adithya test project

-testing of git
+THis repo is only for testing git and git commands